 A. Beginning the first day of employment, all new employees shall report to an office designated by the County Judge (Human Resources) to supply any information needed to complete personnel records, execute payroll withholding authorization and enroll in the employee benefit program.

 B. Data Breach Policy-Personal Information and Security Incidents.
-See exhibit (A) located in the back of the Administrative Code after section 11.
+See Exhibit (A) located at the back of the Administrative Code after section 11.
 AMENDED JULY 18, 2018

 SECTION 5.11: Employee Records